 Families can also donate items that are needed by the shelter.
 These items include snacks for the animals, cleaning supplies, foster care supplies, office supplies, linens and bedding, and other pet supplies.

 This is just a sampling of all the different agencies that service Indianapolis and the surrounding area.
 Indy with Kids hopes that you and your family feel inspired by these opportunities and are able to find a personal way to give back to your community.
+Finding volunteer opportunities for kids can be a challenge, but there are plenty of ways that even young children can get involved.
 You never know how far a kind gesture will go and the positive effect it will have on someone’s life.